 NOTE: Shorts may be worn.
 Please use good taste when selecting shorts worn to school.
 Shirts with caricatures or writing on them should be in good taste.
 Clothing displaying pictures, words, or symbols which refer to those used by gangs, alcohol, tobacco, or illegal drugs may not be worn.
 Shirts should be modest meeting the top of pants, covering undergarments and cleavage.
 Pants are to be worn at the top of hips and should not show underwear.
 Shoes are to be worn at all times.
-Caps and hats are to be removed when entering the building.
+Caps, hats, and hoods are to be removed when entering the building.
 Physical education shorts and half-shirts are not considered in good taste and are not to be worn in classes other than P.E. class.
+During the students normal lunch period would be the exception.